 At times, power companies take thermal images of equipment to understand conditions.
-However, trained technicians and specialized equipment are required, which makes the checks expensive and time consuming.
+However, trained technicians and specialized equipment are required, which makes the checks expensive and time-consuming.

 With thousands of assets to monitor and maintain, operators prioritize high voltage environments.
 But, as voltage lowers and gets closer to end consumers, they typically lose oversight of operational conditions.
-That means that if there’s an outage in a low voltage environment, they may spend hours tracking down the cause of outage, at high cost.
+That means that if there’s an outage in a low voltage environment, they may spend hours tracking down the cause of the outage, at a high cost.